 Take one rumbling volcano, a sparkling blue harbour filled with galleons and gondolas, and seven enchanting ports filled with thrills, whimsy, creativity and adventure.
 Then add state-of-the-art special effects, a side of sushi, and you’ve got the incredible Tokyo DisneySea, a one-of-a kind Disney Park that I think might just be the most beautiful in the world.

 Located alongside Tokyo Disneyland, Tokyo DisneySea is a stand-alone Disney park inspired by the myths and legends of the sea.
 It offers visitors an exciting and unique experience that combines modern day Japanese technology and kawaii quirks with the magical traditions and celebrated hospitality that Disney has perfected during its six decades of theme park wizardry.
 And, in true Disney style, it’s fabulous for families!

-Celebrating its 15th birthday this year, Tokyo DisneySea is considered by many as the best Disney theme park in the world, so we were expecting to be wowed, but
+Celebrating its 15th birthday this year, the kid approved Tokyo DisneySea is considered by many as the best Disney theme park in the world, so we were expecting to be wowed, but